DangZRQ/pyspinel/EXTCAP.md

 Log-out and log-in again to apply the new user group settings.

 #### Wireshark format error when capturing on multiple USB interfaces on windows
+It's related to a Wireshark [bug](https://bugs.wireshark.org/bugzilla/show_bug.cgi?id=13653), and a patch has been provided.
+Please download the [patch](Please download the patch and recompile Wireshark) and recompile Wireshark.